croz-ltd/nrich/nrich-form-configuration-spring-boot-starter/README.md

 ```

 The default converter should be enabled unless users want to provide a completely custom implementation.
 Overriding of specific constraint properties display configuration resolving can be
 done by implementing a `ConstrainedPropertyValidatorConverterService` interface.
-That interface implementation will be picked up by the library and used before default converter if `supports`
+That interface implementation will be picked up by the module and used before default converter if `supports`
 method returns true.

-### Using the library
+### Using the module

 Users should specify a form-configuration-mapping property list that will contain mappings between client side form identifier and server side input.
 An example configuration is given bellow: